-- 3.4 An application for a development permit shall be accompanied by a site plan drawn to scale showing the following: - (a) the items required to be shown in the application for a Building Permit under the Building By-law; - (b) dimensions of the site and the location of all proposed buildings; - (c) identification, location and gradients of all parking areas including the location and width of driveways, entrances and exits to parking areas, maneuvering areas for vehicles, service areas, visitors parking and loading areas; - (d) the location and details of proposed landscaped open space areas; - (e) a wind impact assessment, where required, pursuant to section 16.27; - (f) elevations prepared certified by a surveyor licensed in the Province of Nova Scotia confirming compliance with View Plane and Ramparts height limitations, where applicable; and - (g) any additional information related to the site, buildings, or adjoining properties as may be required by the Development Officer to determine if the proposal conforms to the provisions of this By-law. - 3.5 Any plans showing landscaping details shall be certified by a landscape architect.
+- 3.4 An application for a development permit shall be accompanied by a site plan drawn to scale showing the following: - (a) the items required to be shown in the application for a Building Permit under the HRM By-law B-201, Building By-law; - (b) dimensions of the site and the location of all proposed buildings; - (c) identification, location and gradients of all parking areas including the location and width of driveways, entrances and exits to parking areas, maneuvering areas for vehicles, service areas, visitors parking and loading areas; - (d) the location and details of proposed landscaped open space areas; - (e) a wind impact assessment, where required, pursuant to section 16.28; - (f) elevations prepared certified by a surveyor licensed in the Province of Nova Scotia confirming compliance with View Plane and Ramparts height limitations, where applicable; and - (g) site plan and elevations certified by a surveyor licensed in the Province of Nova Scotia confirming compliance with the waterfront view corridor requirements; and - (h) any additional information related to the site, buildings, or adjoining properties as may be required by the Development Officer to determine if the proposal conforms to the provisions of this By-law. - 3.5 Any plans showing landscaping details shall be certified by a landscape architect.